nanoframework/Samples/samples/Hosting/README.md

 # Hosting sample pack

+The .NET nanoFramework Generic Host provides convenience methods for creating [dependency injection (DI)](https://github.com/nanoframework/nanoFramework.DependencyInjection/tree/main) application containers with preconfigured defaults.

 ## Samples

-### Dependency injection application container sample
+### Generic Host application container sample

+[Simple](./Simple) shows how to create a very simple Generic Host object.

+###  Hardware sample

-[SlowBlink](./SlowBlink) shows how to create a dependency injection application container including gpio and logging.
+[SlowBlink](./SlowBlink) shows how to create a Generic Host application container including gpio hardware.
 Project sample will require a working led connected to a GPIO port.

-###  Dependency injection usage sample
+###  Sensor Queue sample

-[Simple](./Simple) shows how to create a very simple dependency injection object.
+[Sensor Queue](./SensorQueue) shows how to create a background queue to process sensor data using the Generic Host object.

+###  Logging sample

+[Logging](./Logging) shows how to use extention methods to add logging to a Generic Host object.

 ## Building the samples